 Australia’s Digital Growth and Innovation Has Been Mostly Stagnant

-With countries like Estonia and China blazing a trail towards a digital economic nirvana, Australia has had an average record with its approach to tackling any of the key pillars needed to progress its path to economic digitisation.
+With countries like Estonia and China blazing a trail towards a digital economic future Australia has had an average record with its approach to tackling any of the key pillars needed to progress its path towards economic digitisation.
 As of late 2020 Australia has been mostly stagnating in furthering its digitisation and innovation.

 Oh don’t worry, I have plenty of examples that highlight the issues: